 These little guys are Pastel Call Ducks.
 The cutest little ducks you have ever seen.
-We keep them in the garden to keep the snails under control but we often find them wandering around the house since the think they are cats.
+We keep them in the garden to keep the snails under control but we often find them wandering around the house since they think they are cats.

 Nestled in the hills of Santa Cruz, HexenWald Ranch is our sanctuary away from the hectic life in the city.
 Having grown up in the country, we wanted the same carefree country life for our grandchildren.
 Since we moved here in 2013, we have been slowly expanding our farming operation.
 Starting with two chickens brought with us from our suburban southern California backyard, we expanded to turkeys, ducks, rabbits, bees, goats and finally, sheep.
 We grow much of our own food and have a wonderful little orchard started.
 Below are other members of our family:

 Muscovy are my favorite duck.
 Native to Mexico, Central, and South America.
 Small wild and feral breeding populations have established themselves in the United States.
 They are large ducks, with the males weighing around 15 lb and females weighing 7 lb.
-I purchased a trio at a street fare in Capitola.
+I purchased a trio at a street fair in Capitola.
 Muscovy are excellent mothers, prolific layers and their meat is the best kept secret in the culinary world.

 Frecka is a New Orleans stray that wandered into my daughter's apartment and decided to stay.
 When my daughter completed law school, she brought Frecka back with her.